EASY Gluten Free Raspberry & White Chocolate Cookies (optional hint of lemon)

 - If you've already got your raspberries out of the freezer, put them back in!
 They defrost quickly and they're easier to work with whilst frozen.

-- Melt the Stork butter in a pan on a very low temperate.
+- Melt the Stork in a pan on a low temperate.
 Set aside.>Do not allow it to boil/burn!

-- Place the two types of sugar into a large mixing bowl and stir together until they're evenly mixed.>Use a balloon (hand) whisk/spoon
+- Place the two types of sugar into a large mixing bowl and stir together until they're evenly mixed.>I use a wooden spoon/regular spoon

-- Add the whole egg, egg yolk and *lemon flavouring* and whisk in until fully combined>Balloon whisk for about 10 seconds>Don't forget the lemon!!
+- Add the whole egg, egg yolk and *lemon flavouring* and mix in until fully combined>Don't forget the lemon!!
 I've tried adding the lemon at various stages but its definitely easier to fully whisk it in and get an even lemon taste throughout if you add it now!

-- Add the other half of the flour and whisk in until fully combined.>There should be no white bits of flour left in the mix at this stage.
+- Add the other half of the flour and mix in until fully combined.>There should be no white bits of flour left in the mix at this stage.
 If there is, keep whisking!

 - Take your raspberries out of the freezer.
 Check there's no big lumps of raspberries stuck together & if there is, break them up.>Why?
 It makes it harder to make cookie dough balls and means you're unlikely to get perfectly circular cookies

 - Add the frozen raspberries and stir through too. >Stir these as little as possible as the raspberries will start to get mushy if you mix too much!